 The draft Plan Change 50 residential work was in an advanced state with community consultation completed on draft provisions before the Medium Density Residential Standards (MDRS) was released.
 Councils were not aware of the MDRS prior to the Government’s public announcement of its release.

 The MDRS includes compulsory rules and standards for residential subdivision and development.
 In many instances the MDRS requirements are different to those proposed under the Council’s earlier draft intensification work.
 This means the Council reviewed this earlier intensification work to determine what parts could still progress, and what parts are replaced by the MDRS.

 The Council has included high density and general residential zone changes as part of the Intensification Planning Instrument (IPI).
 The high-density residential areas can still progress, although some minor changes to boundaries may be desirable.

 PC50 will continue as the Rural Review with public notification proposed for mid 2023.

 We’re embarking on a significant review of the residential and rural areas of our District Plan, which controls development and land use in Upper Hutt.
 We’ve called this review ‘Plan Change 50’ because we’ll be changing policies and rules in the District Plan to enable the right types of housing growth in the right places.

-The reality is that continuing to plan for and accommodate development in the same way we have in the past may not achieve the best future for our city.
-We expect that we will have a shortfall of up to 2,100 homes by 2047 if we don’t change the way we do things.
-This plan change will address that so we can achieve better outcomes for future generations, while growing in a considered and sustainable way.
+The reality is that continuing to plan for and accommodate development in the same way we have done in the past may not achieve the best future for our city.
+The latest growth projection suggests that we need to provide for 10,000 homes over the next 30 years, with the most recent capacity assessment demonstrating we cannot achieve this under the current framework.
+The key objective of this plan change is therefore to be able to provide for sufficient housing for future generations, while growing in a considered and sustainable way.

 Over the last two and a half years we’ve been working through a review of the residential and rural chapters of our District Plan to identify ways in which we can accommodate more growth.